oc-shopaholic/oc-shopaholic-docs/modules/brand/home.md

 {% block content %}
 {{ parent() }}

+The "Brands" module allows you to create manufacturers of products for your site.
+You can link one brand to a product.
+You can display the list of brands, brand page.
+You can filter products by brands.

 ## Backend

 You can create and edit brands by going to **Backend -> Catalog -> Brands**